quxflux/mdspan_testing/README.md

 `mdspan` is hereby being used to access the individual pixels of an image.
 Different `layout_policies` are being used to control the behavior of the filter near the borders transparently (clamp, wrap around or reflect).

 ### 2. `mmap_accessor` (src/mmap_accessor)
-Writes a 2d `mdspan` to a file on disk and creates an mdspan instance backed by a memory mapped variant of the previously written file.
+Writes a 2d `mdspan` to a file on disk and creates a mdspan instance backed by a memory mapped variant of the previously written file.

 ## Acknowledgements